-- MPLS traffic engineering (where it determines what traffic is forwarded into which LSPs), - SR (where it is used to select which set of forwarding instructions (SIDs) to add to a packet), and - SFC (where it indicates how a packet should be forwarded across which service function path).
+- MPLS traffic engineering (where it determines what traffic is forwarded into which LSPs), - Segment Routing (where it is used to select which set of forwarding instructions (SIDs) to add to a packet), and - SFC (where it indicates how a packet should be forwarded across which service function path).

-In conjunction with traffic engineering, traffic classification is an important enabler for LB.
+In conjunction with traffic engineering, traffic classification is an important enabler for load balancing.
 Traffic classification is closely linked to the computational elements of planning for the network functions because it determines how traffic is balanced and distributed through the network.
 Therefore, selecting what traffic classification mechanism should be performed by a router is an important part of the work done by a PCECC.

-The description of traffic flows by the combination of multiple Flow Specification components and their dissemination as traffic Flow Specifications is described for BGP in [RFC8955].
-When a PCECC is used to initiate tunnels (such as TE LSPs or SR paths) using PCEP, it is important that the headend of the tunnels understands what traffic to place on each tunnel.
+The description of traffic flows by the combination of multiple Flow Specification components and their dissemination as traffic flow specifications (Flow Specifications) is described for BGP in [RFC8955].
+When a PCECC is used to initiate tunnels (such as TE LSPs or SR paths) using PCEP, it is important that the head end of the tunnels understands what traffic to place on each tunnel.
 [RFC9168] specifies a set of extensions to PCEP to support the dissemination of Flow Specification components where the instructions are passed from the PCECC to the routers using PCEP.

-Along with traffic classification, there are a few more questions about the tunnels set up by the PCECC that need to be considered:
+Along with traffic classification, there are a few more considerations after path setup: